Abelo9996/barebone_database/README.md

 ### index

 The `index` directory contains a skeleton for implementing B+ tree indices.
-You will be implementing this in Project 2.

 ### memory